 THE BARD AND THE BIBLE

 Bob Hostetler's latest book, The Bard and the Bible pairs 365 short passages from each of the two greatest works of English literature ever created--and they were compiled not only in the same period but also in the same city!
 No wonder they possess striking similarities and revealing contrasts!
 The Bard and the Bible offers daily readings based on verses from the King James Version of the Bible and lines from Shakespeare's plays and sonnets.
 The poetry of the Bard and the power of God's Word will enrich your understanding and appreciation of both, and provide new ways to encounter and respond to God.
 This devotional provides a year of daily readings that yield intellectual stimulation and spiritual inspiration as they engage your mind and change your life.
-Available to pre-order NOW from Barnes and Noble, Amazon, CBD, or Better Books.
+Available NOW in quality bookstores everywhere or from Barnes and Noble, Amazon, or CBD.

 "31 WAYS TO PRAY FOR YOUR KIDS" APP